Beam-Spring-Mass

 Visualize the displacement versus the force:

 There are two main things to keep in mind.
-First, note the negative forces and movements in the results.
-These didn't come from the original model of the rubber beam.
-This happens because System Modeler fills in these negative values by itself, using the closest positive values it has from the model.
-Second, notice that when the beam moves more (positive displacement), the force needed to move it also goes up.
+First, you will see negative forces and movements in the results, but these did not come from the original model of the rubber beam.
+This happens because the modeling tool, the System Modeler, fills in these negative values by itself, using the closest positive values it has from the model.
+Second, you will notice that when the beam moves more (positive displacement), the force needed to move it also goes up.
 This means the beam gets harder to bend the more it is stretched.

 Show how the mass position oscillates: